EUDAT-B2STAGE/http-api/docs/quick_start.md

 ## deploy

-A minimum set of operations to start developing within this repository:
+A minimum set of operations to start developing within this repository.

+Note that installations with the python package manager (`pip`) may require administration permissions.
+You may try to avoid this with the option `--user`.

 ```bash